Favourited 2175 times

 We ask for 17 hours of help per week, with the week starting on your first night.
 As long as we are reserving your spot, you are responsible to help the 17 hours even if you camp or stay elsewhere for a day or more while exploring the island.
 We prorate to 2 hours 30 min per night if you leave before your week starting date.
 Most helping occurs on weekdays with times usually starting between 7 and 9am ending anytime usually by 1pm Later times for extra help can be arranged by individual requests.
 Weekends have a couple of hours available in the morning or by arrangement.

 We provide private living spaces or tents, all with mattresses.
 You may borrow bedding upon request.
 Most helpers use their phones for media use, but you can borrow our computer/phone, for emails, facebook or emergency purposes because our wifi is not strong enough to support helper's own phones. .
+We can also set up a hotspot.
 Volunteers share an outdoor covered simple screened in kitchen, a community hang out room and shared outdoor hot shower and gravity fed toilet or basic private compost toilet.

 There is life growing all the time here so helpers should be ok with at time dealing with dirt, smells , bugs, rodents, mold, rust and just overall wear and tear and old items.
 The elements take a toll on physical things .
 We try and use our things til the last bit ,so would be good for those interested in repairing and being creative in fixing things or just not being too concerned if something is on its last leg.
 We try to always make improvements but sometimes that may be slow or limited due to funds or time restraints.
 We will be trying soon to freshen and clean our community areas as they have had a lot of use and we ask helpers to clean up after themselves on a daily basis with other deeper cleaning projects getting work credit weekly or bimonthly